 Posters and photo projects must be 11"x14" in size.
 A heavy poster board stock should be used.
+No animals allowed in this department.

 Class A-4-H Cloverbuds Premiums \$1.25

 Open to 4-H Cloverbud members (grades K-2) enrolled in the 4-H program.
 Cloverbud members may not enter more than five (5) items (not including Foods Revue, Clothing Preview and/or Demonstrations).
 All entries will receive participation ribbons.